DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/preview-print-and-export-reports.md

 ## Print a Report

-When in the Preview mode, you can print out your report using the appropriate toolbar commands.
+When in the Preview mode, you can use toolbar commands to print out your report.

 ![](../../images/eurd-web-print.png)